-During outdoor toasts, sometimes it can be almost impossible to get parents’ reactions in focus because there’s no ambient light to illuminate their faces.
-Here’s a trick for that: don’t focus on the person.
-Sometimes objects come into focus more easily than people.
-At a recent wedding, Jordan couldn’t get the camera to lock focus on one of the parents during toasts.
-None of the tricks above were working, so he focused on the subject’s water glass (close to candle) about one foot in front of where she was sitting.
-At that point, he knew that his focus was locked ten feet from anywhere he was standing.
-She was about eleven feet away.
+During toasts, especially at outdoor receptions without string lights, where the only ambient light is coming from the candles at the table, and the subjects are facing away from the center of the table (where the candles are) to watch the toasts at the head table, sometimes it can be almost impossible to get guests’ reactions in focus because there’s almost nothing illuminating their faces.
+If you can’t focus on their face and the contrast trick doesn’t work, our next (rare) step is to focus on an object close to them.
+Once, at a wedding, Jordan couldn’t get the camera to lock focus on one of the parents during toasts, but he really wanted to capture their reaction.
+None of the tricks above were working, so he focused on an object about one foot in front of where she was sitting.
+At that point, he knew that his focus was locked about ten feet from anywhere he was standing. he was about eleven feet away.
 So, to get her in focus, he just took one baby step forward, and she was in focus, because the distance between him and his subject hadn’t changed.
 It was still ten feet.
-That’s really the beauty of back-button focusing in action, because it would’ve been so distracting to pop a video light in Mom’s face while she was listening to toasts.
+That’s another benefit of back-button focusing.
+Again, this type of situation is very rare, but it has happened, so it’s a good trick to have in your back pocket just in case!

 "I always look forward to your emails!
 I get excited every time I get an email notification that says 'Amy & Jordan!'
 Even though we've never formally met, you guys have pretty much become the photography mentor I've never had!"